AntonioIDeTIC/IFTH/README.md

 <p align="justify"> The proposed FLAME-T dataset is available in the Mendeley data repository: <a href="https://data.mendeley.com/drafts/x6gty88k4f" target="_blank">FLAME-T</a>.
 Before running the provided examples, ensure that the dataset folder is included within this repository.
 </p>

 <p align="justify"> We have uploaded all images and labels for the TA dataset images captured by ourselves, while only the labels for the other open-access datasets are included.
-To obtain the respective images for these datasets, please refer to the original download links.
+Please refer to the original download links to obtain the respective images for these datasets.
 </p>

 <p align="justify">